chandan-0416/nextjs-project/README.md

 c> Waiting for server-rendered content => The period when a server component is fetching data before sending its HTML to the browser. d> Suspense Attributes/props - fallback, children and key. e> Sometimes, you want to refresh or re-suspend a component — for example, when a filter changes or a new ID is selected.
-You can use the key prop on Suspense to remount the children.
+You can use the key prop on Suspense to remount the children. f> Using a key prop with <Suspense> is a powerful trick to retrigger Suspense fallback (like your skeleton) whenever a dependency changes — for example, when filters, search text, or pagination parameters change.
 7. Server Components (async fetch) & Client Components (lazy load)
 # Routing in Next.js
 a> Routing in Next.js is file-based — the folder and file structure inside your app/ (or older pages/) directory automatically defines your URL routes.No need to manually configure routes like in React Router — it’s automatic.